 Fred Provenza is professor emeritus of Behavioral Ecology in the Department of Wildland Resources at Utah State University.
 At Utah State Provenza directed an award-winning research group that pioneered an understanding of how learning influences foraging behavior and how behavior links soils and plants with herbivores and humans.
 Provenza is one of the founders of BEHAVE, an international network of scientists and land managers committed to integrating behavioral principles with local knowledge to enhance environmental, economic, and cultural values of rural and urban communities.
 He is also the author of Foraging Behavior and the co-author of The Art & Science of Shepherding.

-By Richard Young, Sustainable Food Trust
+By Eva Perroni, Sustainable Food Trust

 It is the collective experiences, voices and defined action of people from impacted communities that will help shape the vision for long-lasting, impactful, transformative change.
 For frontline farming communities, the solution starts with building thriving local economies which provide farmers with dignified livelihoods that are ecologically diverse, healthy and resilient.

 By Tom Whipple, Steve Andrews, Peak-Oil.org

 Oil prices settled lower Friday, ending eight consecutive up days, due to the increasing spread of the coronavirus outside of China.
 London settled down 81 cents at $58.50, and New York finished 50 cents lower at $53.38.